Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part1.markdown

 **Step 2:**

-> In the new window change the `Project name` field input your name.
+> In the new window change the `Project name` field to your name.
 Then click `Finish` in the lower right hand corner.

 ![drawing](/images/screenshot_1.png)